CiscoSE/devnet-2126/README.md

 * Jason Mah - jamah@cisco.com
 * Santiago Flores Kanter - sfloresk@cisco.com

 In this lab we will only setup the PE routers for a simple L3VPN use case.
 Typically, you would also need the associate CE routers to complete the service.
-However, we will demostrate NSO's capabilities to create, update and remove the service with this example.
+However, we will demonstrate NSO's capabilities to create, update and remove the service with this example.

 ## Setup